ilexistools/kitconc/README.md

 Language resources
 =========

-Kitconc comes with some language resources for portuguese and english corpora.
+Kitconc comes with some basic language resources for portuguese and english corpora.
 It also has functions for adding your own language resources.

 Usage example